-All lessons, especially those in the Relationships Education, Relationships and Sex Education and Health Education programme, will have the best interests of pupils at heart, enabling them to grow in knowledge and understanding of relationships and sex, developing appropriate personal and social skills and becoming appreciative of the values and attitudes which underpin the Christian understanding of what it means to be fully human.
+All lessons, especially those in the Relationships and Health Education programme, will have the best interests of pupils at heart, enabling them to grow in knowledge and understanding of relationships, developing appropriate personal and social skills and becoming appreciative of the values and attitudes which underpin the Christian understanding of what it means to be fully human.

 Pupils will be encouraged to talk to their parents/carers about the issues which are discussed in the programme.
-Teachers will always help pupils facing personal difficulties, in line with the school's pastoral care policy.
+Teachers will always help pupils facing personal difficulties.
 Teachers should explain to pupils that they cannot offer unconditional confidentiality, in matters which are illegal or abusive for instance.
 Teachers will explain that in such circumstance they would have to inform others, e.g. parents, headteacher, but that the pupils would always be informed first that such action was going to be taken.